 Now here’s the zinger.
 If my parents had registered me before I was 14 it would have only cost $55.00.
 However, since I wasn’t registered until my twenties, the whole process of attaining Portuguese citizenship cost me $350.00.
 What it means to be “registered” is that your parents are basically letting Portugal know that “heyyy you exist”!
 (Go you for existing!!)

-This whole process is going to happen at your nearest Portuguese Consulate which can be found here.
+This whole process is going to happen at your nearest Portuguese Consulate (mine was in Providence, RI) which can be found here.
 YOU WILL NEED:

 - A certified copy of your birth certificate (this is so you can be registered)